uc-cdis/gen3.org/content/products/_index.md

   para2: This page organizes and presents the Gen3 software services in terms of the different types of data resources mentioned above.
 g3DataFeature:
   f0:
-    title: Gen3 Data Ecosystems
+    title: Gen3 Data Meshes
-    subtitle: Data ecosystems consist of an interconnected network of data resources that are integrated by utilizing a common set of software services called the Gen3 Framework Services.
-These services support the emergence of data ecosystems by empowering data resources to interoperate through providing common protocols for user authentication and authorization, data indexing, and metadata services.
+    subtitle: Data meshes consist of an interconnected network of data resources that are integrated by utilizing a common set of software services called the Gen3 Framework Services.
+Meshes may also be referred to as fabrics or ecosystems.
+The framework services support the emergence of data meshes by empowering data resources to interoperate through providing common protocols for user authentication and authorization, data indexing, and metadata services.
     button:
-      link: /products/data-ecosystems
+      link: /products/data-mesh
   f1:
     title: Gen3 Framework Services
     subtitle: User authentication with data object and metadata indexing.